tpaviot/pythonocc-generator/Documentation.md

 ### 2.1.3.
 From OCE to pythonOCC

-The 2 files (the python module Module.py and the dynamic library _Module.so) are generated from a SWIG file Module.i
+The 2 files (the python module Module.py and the dynamic library *_Module.so*) are generated from a SWIG file Module.i

-For instance, the SWIG file AIS.i, when compiled using the couple SWIG/gcc, results in AIS.py and _AIS.so that are copied to the
+For instance, the SWIG file AIS.i, when compiled using the couple SWIG/gcc, results in AIS.py and *_AIS.so* that are copied to the /OCC/Core dist-packages folder.
-/OCC dist-packages folder.

 The .i files are created automaticallyt using 2 python modules and a configuration file :